araneusX/nodejs2024Q1-service/README.md

 cd path_to_project_directory/database
 sudo chmod 777 data
 ```
 - Migrations are used to create database entities.
-The migration files for the database are located in the src/modules/db/migrations directory.
-Migrations are applied automatically when the application starts.
+The migration files for the database are located in the `src/modules/db/migrations` directory.

+  **Migrations are applied automatically when the application starts**.

 - TypeORM is used to work with entities in the database